Cozaddale, Ohio

 Cozaddale is an unincorporated community in southeastern Hamilton Township, Warren County, Ohio, United States.
 It is two miles west of Pleasant Plain, and three miles north of Goshen, Ohio.

 History

-Cozaddale was platted by John J. Cozad in 1871, and named for him.
+Cozaddale was platted by John Jackson Cozad in 1871, and named for him.
 A post office was established at Cozaddale in 1871, and remained in operation until 1968.
 Cozad also founded the city of Cozad, Nebraska.